 The cargo ship launched from Cape Canaveral in Florida on May 22 with 521 kilograms (1,148 pounds) of gear for the space lab, including food, supplies, computers, utilities and science experiments and is returning a 660-kilogram load to Earth.

-After it is recovered in the ocean, the Dragon will then be transported to Texas so that its can be returned to NASA.
+After it is recovered in the ocean, the Dragon will then be transported to Texas so that its cargo can be returned to NASA.

 A NASA press conference is scheduled for 1800 GMT to discuss more details on the mission.